alfjl/42HN_Strassenbau-Simulator-3000/README.md

 ###### <p align="right">Next: [Notes](#notes)&emsp;Previous: [Example](#example)&emsp;&emsp;[[Contents](#table-of-contents)]</p>
 [MiniLibX documentation](https://harm-smits.github.io/42docs/libs/minilibx) made by [hsmits](https://github.com/harm-smits) and jvan-sni.

-To get started with ray-casting you cound watch [3DSage](https://www.youtube.com/c/3DSage)'s video series ["Make Your Own Raycaster" Part 1-3](https://www.youtube.com/watch?v=gYRrGTC7GtA), however it uses a very basic implementation, which leads to minor issues as you progress.
+To get started with ray-casting you could watch [3DSage](https://www.youtube.com/c/3DSage)'s video series ["Make Your Own Raycaster" Part 1-3](https://www.youtube.com/watch?v=gYRrGTC7GtA), however it uses a very basic implementation, which leads to minor issues as you progress.
 Therefore it is not recommended to base your project on it.
 A more in-depth guide would be [Lode's Computer Graphics Tutorial - Raycasting](https://lodev.org/cgtutor/raycasting.html).

-For linux the [modified MinilibX Linux](https://github.com/Rush-iam/nGragasstein3D-cub3D/tree/master/minilibx_linux), where some issues with transperancy got fixed by [Rush-iam](https://github.com/Rush-iam) is used.
+For linux the [modified MinilibX Linux](https://github.com/Rush-iam/nGragasstein3D-cub3D/tree/master/minilibx_linux), where some issues with transparency got fixed by [Rush-iam](https://github.com/Rush-iam), is used.

 Textures and Images:<br/>
 https://www.pexels.com<br/>